Jets' Gase unhappy ESPN aired Darnold 'ghosts' comment

 Darnold was intercepted by New England Patriots safety Duron Harmon with 5:34 left in the first half, his second interception and third turnover of the game.
-During the Jets' next possession, ESPN aired a segment with audio from a play where Darnold lost a fumble and from the interception to Harmon, then showed Darnold on the bench afterward saying, "(I'm) seeing ghosts."
-According to the New York Daily News, ESPN requested to have Darnold "mic'd up" for the game, and the team agreed.
+During the Jets' next possession, ESPN aired a segment with audio from plays where Darnold lost a fumble and threw the interception to Harmon, then showed Darnold on the bench afterward saying, "(I'm) seeing ghosts."
+According to multiple reports, ESPN requested to have Darnold "mic'd up" for the game, and the team agreed.
 The sides had the same agreement for Week 2's game against the Cleveland Browns, but Darnold wound up not playing after being diagnosed with mononucleosis.

 The Jets do not play again on ESPN this year.
 Their only remaining prime-time game is Dec.
 12 in Week 15 on a Thursday night at Baltimore.